 - Oil-resistant rubber

 - Shock absorbent

 - Leather is stiff when new

 Adidas Originals NMD R1 – Most Stylish

-It’s hard to find style and substance in a good shoe, but the NMD R1 pulls it off.
-This shoe should be high on your purchase list with a nice look, a cushioned heel, a high degree of responsiveness, and an excellent outsole grip.
+Finding style and substance in a good shoe is hard, but the NMD R1 pulls it off.
+This shoe should be high on your purchase list with a nice look, cushioned heel, high responsiveness, and excellent outsole grip.
 The BoostFoam midsole is also fantastic.